tomasklaen/uosc/README.md

 Open file menu.
 Browsing starts in current file directory, or user directory when file not available.
 The explorer only displays file types defined in the `video_types`, `audio_types`, and `image_types` options.

+When directory is selected in the menu, you can use `ctrl+enter` to load the whole directory in mpv instead of navigating its contents.

 #### `items`

 Opens `playlist` menu when playlist exists, or `open-file` menu otherwise.